-- alumni and non-alumni of Maynooth University who choose to make donations to MU Foundation for the benefit of Maynooth University; - o individuals who might be willing to make such donations or otherwise support Maynooth University: - o personnel of other organisations with whom MU Foundation interacts in the ordinary course of its operations, including Maynooth University;

-(collectively, "External Personnel"); and

-personnel of MU Foundation ("Internal Personnel");
+- alumni of Maynooth University and non-alumni of Maynooth University who choose to make donations to MU Foundation for the benefit of Maynooth University; - individuals who might be willing to make such donations or otherwise support Maynooth University; - personnel of other organisations with whom MU Foundation interacts in the ordinary course of its operations, including Maynooth University; (collectively, "External Individuals"); and - personnel of MU Foundation (Maynooth University staff acting through DARO) ("Personnel") - Maynooth University students applying for and being awarded funding.

 The General Data Protection Regulation (GDPR) and the Data Protection Acts 1988 to 2018 ("Data Protection Law") confer rights on individuals regarding their personal data as well as responsibilities on those persons processing personal data.
 This policy outlines the obligations of MU Foundation under Data Protection Law and describes the steps to be taken to ensure compliance with those obligations.

-This policy applies where MU Foundation acts as a controller regarding the processing of personal data.
+This policy applies where MU Foundation acts as a Data Controller regarding the processing of personal data.
 MU Foundation also acts as a processor and processes personal data on behalf of Maynooth University.
 Where MU Foundation acts as a processor on behalf of Maynooth University, Maynooth University is responsible for instructing MU Foundation as to how personal data are to be processed and MU Foundation complies with Maynooth University's instructions in this regard.